 You’re closer than you think to a career in tech.
 Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 So how can you get started?
-Watch the video below and follow these seven fundamental steps to join the Sam and the hundreds of other Flatiron School grads who changed their careers and their lives by learning to love code.
+By taking these seven fundamental steps to join XiaJuan and the thousands of other Flatiron School grads who changed their careers and their lives by learning to love code.

 Step 1: Acknowledge you want a change—and that it’s possible.